 I love to hate and hate to love author Nicholas Sparks' movies.
-Often, I’ll start a movie adaptation of one of his books with the goal of watching it ironically, maybe with a bottle of wine and some friends.
+Often, I’ll start a movie adapted from of one of his books with the goal of watching it ironically, maybe with a bottle of wine and some friends.
 But by the end, I’ll find myself misty-eyed and sincerely invested in Sparks’ stories of improbable reunions, passion in the face of tragedy, and two white people finding the courage to almost kiss.

 Because not all tales of true love are created equal, we’re ranking all eleven Nicholas Sparks movies, and we’re ranking them from the so-bad-they’re-not-even-good to the classics.
 Disagree with our findings?
 Let us know in the comments below!

 1. The Choice

 The Choice is the most recent (and likely the last) movie Sparks himself produced under the umbrella of his now-shuttered company Nicholas Sparks Productions.
 It also happens to be my least favorite of the Sparks oeuvre, proof that if you keep making what is essentially the same film over and over again eventually you’ll see diminishing returns.

 The plot follows the romance between med student Gabby (Teresa Palmer) and her neighbor, veterinarian and incorrigible bachelor Travis (Benjamin Walker).
 Like many of the movies on this list, The Choice’s main characters, swept up in their helpless attraction to each other, cheat on the people they’re actually committed to.
 Many Sparks movies frame the protagonists' infidelity in such a way that I find myself still rooting for them.
 But in The Choice, I was appalled by the selfishness that both Gabby and Travis showed to the people they were with before true love hit them like a wrecking ball and apparently absolved them of all moral responsibility.

 I especially had a hard time rooting for Travis, whose good ol’ boy insistence on avoiding the ‘complications’ of committed relationships seemed more like misogyny to me than anything else.
 My choice?
 Skip this and watch a different Sparks film instead.